How to protect wood carvings outside

 A coat of spar urethane regulates excessive moisture that the carving takes in or loses.
 Remember that the procedure does not stop your carving from breathing as it releases moisture.
 Keep your carving on top of stones or furniture pads to keep the airflow continuous.

 Rain and sun

 Damp wood is a host for fungi that causes rot.
 That is why outdoor wood items such as fence posts are treated with preservatives.
 Drill holes near the base of your carving, and insert rods made of borate.
-It contains a mineral that prevents rot, controls termites and ants.
-As borate moves, moisture disappears as well.
+It contains a mineral that prevents rot, and controls termites and ants.
+As the borate moves, moisture disappears as well.
 Even if the carving has been rotting, no further rotting is allowed with borate.

 There is enough air that circulates, and it keeps the carving dry.
 The surface of your item has to be breathable.
 Grass and soil cause rot since they are carriers of moisture and mildew.
 It is ideal for keeping your carving under a shed during winter.
 Placing your carving near a fireplace protects your wood carving from natural elements but is not close to fire since it is damaging.

 Suppose you fail to maintain your carving and repair it whenever you notice damages that will not keep your wood carving in good shape.
 Cracks are filled in using a small piece of wood.
 Using a piece of wood with a similar color brings out a perfect finish, making the patch less visible.
 A combination of a patch of the same color and spray paint results in a flawless finish.
 You should also see our post on How to repair a cracked wood carving.